Alex Wu

-Alex Wu Shu-chih (14 September 1920 – 9 January 2005) was a Hong Kong businessman and politician.
+Alex Wu Shu-chih (吳樹熾; 14 September 1920 – 9 January 2005) was a Hong Kong businessman and politician.
 He was an unofficial member of the Legislative Council of Hong Kong.

 Early life

 Wu was born to Wu Chao-ming and Yeh Huei-cheng on 14 September 1920.
 His father was visited by Mao Zedong's revolutionary vanguard during the Autumn Harvest uprising in 1927.
 He had lived in Kunming, Shanghai and Hong Kong in his childhood.
 When he studied in Kunming, he was classmate of children of the local warlord.
 As a government official, his father gave opportunity to Alex to learn six dialects and savour marine science and mechanical engineering, his favourite academic subjects.
 He studied Engineering at the National Southwest Associated University in Kunming during the war, when he was a convoy officer of strategic goods on the precipitous Burma Road between Kunming and Chungking, the wartime capital of China.